sanchitd5/beacon_monitoring/beacon_monitoring/README.md

 }
 ```

-Now we have to implement callback where we handle all events from beacons.
+Now, we have to implement the callback code where we handle all the events from beacons.
 ```dart
 // beacons are handled by this method static void handleEventCallback(MonitoringResult result) {